This workshop aims to introduce how to make a Java application fully observable with:

 !

-you should see lot of traces regarding actuator/prometheus
+you should see a lot of traces regarding actuator/health

 .